 Wayland the Myth / Industrial Folklore

 The master-smith, the highest practitioner of the art, has had many names.
 The lame Roman God Vulcan worked beneath the earth where his echoing hammers caused eruptions and earthquakes.
 Vishvakarma, of Hindu traditions, was the divine architect, creating the universe and the weapons of the Gods – and presiding over all artisans.
-And Wēland or Wayland, a morally ambiguous construct of Germanic traditions, made swords that could split an iron anvil, as well as the finest jewellery and trinkets.*
+And Wēland or Wayland, a morally ambiguous construct of Germanic traditions, made swords that could split an iron anvil, as well as the finest, most intricate jewellery and trinkets.*

 Wayland’s story tells us of the importance of artisanal skill, and how its ingenuity can be exploited.
 In his myth, he was captured and forced to produce only for the king, and disabled, the monarch cutting the tendons behind his knees so that he could not leave.
 Making, though, was Wayland’s escape, and he crafted wings of metal, inventing his own freedom from the fires of his forge.

 The Midland forges are, mostly, gone, yet they are remembered in the movement of the land.
-The canals which were built to send the work of the mimic tribe across the way, mostly survive.
+The canals, which were built to send the work of the mimic tribe across the way, mostly survive.
 They are the horizontal extension of Wayland’s myth: flight laid flat across the land, slowed to the pace of the old world, once carrying the artefacts of the forge.

-~ Wayland ~
+~ Wayland (Photography) ~

 NOTES